Close button

 Paid Events: These differ fundamentally from the other categories because participants must pay to attend.
 This requires a targeted and differentiated approach to both content and promotion to clearly communicate the value and convince the target audience.

-Benchmarks for the open rate of event invitations
+Benchmarks for the open rates of event invitations

 The open rate shows how many recipients actually open the event invitations.
 The benchmarks for this are: